radar/ryanbigg.com/_posts/2011-06-06-mac-os-x-ruby-rvm-rails-and-you.markdown

     ruby -e "$(curl -fsSL https://gist.github.com/raw/323731/install_homebrew.rb)"

-Once it's installed, we'll be able to install other packages like Git by using a simple command like this:
+Once it's installed, we'll be able to install the package for <a href='http://git-scm.org'>Git</a> by using a simple command like this:

     brew install git

+We'll need Git to install RVM as it clones it from <a href='http://github.com/wayneeseguin/rvm'>RVM's GitHub repository</a>.

 <h3>RVM</h3>